testdrivenio/reactive-django/article.md

 ## Previewing and Updating Tasks

-To update existing tasks, it would be nice to be able to have a preview without having to type the exact task again.
+To update existing tasks, it would be nice to have a preview of the previous task without typing the exact task again.
 To achieve this, update the `task.html` with the following code, just after the delete button:

 ```html
 ...